-This recipe was first featured in Southern Living magazine.
-It is my variation of my great great great aunt Frances' Shoo Fly Pie recipe.
+This recipe is my variation of my great great great aunt Frances' Shoo Fly Pie recipe.
 And it's perfect for a no-fuss family get-together.
 I use sorghum instead of traditional black strap molasses, melding my Southern and Pennsylvania Dutch roots.
 Rather than fussing with a pie crust, I forgo it altogether, saving on prep and baking time.
 But, the ooey-gooey taste and texture we love about shoo fly pie is still there.
-A bit of black pepper in the filling cuts through the sweetness.
-Morton® Coarse Kosher Salt sprinkled on top at the end gives a welcomed bit of crunch with every bite.
+Morton® Coarse Sea Salt sprinkled on top cuts through the gooey sweetness and gives a welcomed bit of crunch with every bite.
 Use a 10"x15" rimmed baking sheet - the filling fits it perfectly.

 Makes 18-24 bars

 - ⅔ cup light brown sugar

 - 1 cup sorghum syrup (if you can't find it, use black strap molasses)

 - 1 large egg

 Preheat the oven to 400°F.

 Mix together the flour and brown sugar in a medium mixing bowl with a fork.
 Work the shortening in with your fingers until it forms small crumbles.
 Set aside ¼ cup of the crumb mixture until the filling is ready to bake.

 Add the sorghum, egg, black pepper and ¾ cup of the hot water to the remaining crumbs.